HVAC-By-Pfaender/HVAC-Building-and-Process-Automation/README.md

 # HVAC Building & Process Automation SL

 We offer a complete and immediately ready to use software extension for the cost-free CODESYS development environment.
 And never having heard of CODESYS is not a reason for you to stop here.
-Our product contains function modules and macros which are specially developed for the sector and which can be used easily and with little learning effort.
+Our product contains function modules and macros which are specially developed for the sector and which can be used efficiently and with little learning effort.

 The library product HVAC Building & Process Automation SL for CODESYS contains functional components and HTML5 system macros for the creation of, e.g. heating and ventilation systems, but also for room automation and other industrial system technology.